 Lights out: The scariest VR horror movie experiences

-Pan-Asian zombie hit Train to Busan is set to be adapted into a virtual reality experience.
-Presumably such an experience will entail heaps of undead tension, as users are inexplicably reduced to tears while hordes of zombies charge towards them.
+Pan-Asian zombie hit Train to Busan was adapted into a virtual reality experience last year, with heaps of undead tension as users are reduced to tears while hordes of zombies charge towards them.

-Contents Panda – the world sales branch of South Korea’s Next Entertainment World – announced its partnership with Singapore’s Vividthree Productions to adapt Yeon Sang-Ho’s smash hit zombie flick.
+Contents Panda – the world sales branch of South Korea’s Next Entertainment World – partnered with Singapore’s Vividthree Productions to adapt Yeon Sang-Ho’s smash hit zombie flick.
 Contents Panda president Vincent Kim expressed how the movie “has the scalability to be developed into multiple forms,” while Vividthree CEO Charles Yeo proclaimed the movie “deserved to be adapted into a multisensory format.”

 Featuring an abundance of eerie sewers, creepy gutters, and bursting balloons (“pop, pop, pop, Georgie!”), the It: Float VR experience was simple but effective, including a horrifying guest appearance from everyone’s favorite child-devouring, dancing clown.